infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

 the transformation backend to return the appropriate info.

 !!! note
-    1. Like `supports` the all variable based query methods below also employ the `label::Type{AbstractSupportLabel} = PublicLabel` keyword argument that by default will return the desired information associated with public supports.
+    Like `supports` the all variable based query methods below also employ the `label::Type{AbstractSupportLabel} = PublicLabel` keyword argument that by default will return the desired information associated with public supports.
 The full set (e.g., ones corresponding to internal collocation nodes) is obtained via `label = All`.
-    2. These methods also employ the `ndarray::Bool` keyword argument that will cause the output to be formatted as an n-dimensional array where the dimensions correspond to the infinite parameter dependencies.
-For example, if we have an infinite variable `y(t, ξ)` and we invoke a query method with `ndarray = true` then we'll get a matrix whose dimensions correspond to the supports of `t` and `ξ`, respectively.
-Also, if `ndarray = true` then `label` correspond to the intersection of supports labels in contrast to its default of invoking the union of the labels.

 First, we should verify that the transformed variable in fact has variable values via [`has_values`](@ref).
 In our example, we have: